How to Improve IELTS Speaking Score – From NOW!

 This article provides you with 3 clear actions for each of the 4 areas that will be assessed.
 These 3 actions under each heading below will help you make real improvements and avoid common traps and make sure your efforts are focused on the right areas.

 Remember: Your English speaking will not improve just through living in an English speaking country.

 Your comprehension will but speaking – NO!
 Your English speaking will only improve with active effort and practise.
-If you’re wondering how to improve your IELTS speaking score you need to commit to spending time EVERYDAY on specifically improving your spoken English.
-I recommend at least 30 minutes a day, but the more you do, the more you will improve!
+If you’re wondering how to improve your IELTS speaking score you need to commit to spending time every day on specifically improving your spoken English.
+I recommend at least 30 minutes of effort a day, but the more you do, the more you will improve!

 Let’s make sure we’re 100% clear on what the assessors are scoring you on.

 - Fluency & Coherence – that’s talking at the right speed (not too slow OR too fast) and connecting your ideas together in a way that is clear.

 - Lexical Resource – how good your vocabulary is and how well you use it.

 - Grammatical Range and Accuracy – how well you use grammar in your spoken English.
 So that’s things like the tense, plurals, third person, word order and so on.